saliftankoano/canva-order/README.md

 ## DISCLAIMER !!!

-  All assets in this email are a property of Canva.
+All assets and content used to build this are a property of CANVA.
+I do not own any rights to the materials used for learning purposes.